th2-net/th2-conn-dirty-broken-fix/README.md

   untilLast: false
 ```

-When this strategy is activated ResendRequest is sent to gateway with configured parameters.
+When this strategy is activated - `ResendRequest` is sent to gateway with configured parameters.

 Rule specific configurations:
 - **messageCount** - how many messages should be requested in resend request
-- **range** - if set range of messages will be request with specific values for begin and end intervals
+- **range** - if true, range of messages will be requested with specific values for `begin` and `end` intervals.
-- **single** - if set single message will be requested and begin and end interval will be equal to each other.
+- **single** - if true, single message will be requested and begin and end interval will be equal to each other.
-- **untilLast** - if set range of messages will requested without defined end interval, all messages that gateway has to recover past begin interval number will be requested.
+- **untilLast** - if true, range of messages will requested without defined end interval, all messages that gateway has to recover past begin interval number will be requested.

 ### Rule Type: SEQUENCE_RESET
 ```yaml